1984 United States Senate election in Colorado

 The 1984 United States Senate election in Colorado was held on November 6, 1984.
-Incumbent Republican William L. Armstrong defeated Democrat nominee Nancy E. Dick with 64.25% of the vote.
+Incumbent Republican William L. Armstrong defeated Democratic nominee Nancy E. Dick with 64.25% of the vote.
 Armstrong carried all but three counties in the state, and to date is the last Republican Senate candidate to carry normally heavily Democratic Denver.
+This is the best ever performance by a Republican in a popular vote election in Colorado for the United States Senate.

 Primary elections

 Primary elections were held on September 11, 1984.